Aliases for NR1D2 Gene

 GeneCards Summary for NR1D2 Gene

 NR1D2 (Nuclear Receptor Subfamily 1, Group D, Member 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and ligand-activated sequence-specific DNA binding RNA polymerase II transcription factor activity.
+Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for NR1D2 Gene